adarshraj99/ML-DL.md/processes & keywords.md

   Also called Squared error cost function reprensed by J(w,b). which can also be written as :
   <img width="296" alt="image" src="https://github.com/user-attachments/assets/557ef641-5cf2-42d1-bc2f-165a27175139" />

+Parameters w and b are calculated to reduce cost function J(w,b).